openshift/cluster-config-operator/test/extended/README.md

 From the OpenShift architecture point of view:

 1. Tests for payload components are part of the product.
-Many users (such as storage vendors, or third-party CNIs) rely on these tests to validate that their solutions are compatible and conformant with OpenShift.
+Many users (such as storage vendors or third-party CNIs) rely on these tests to validate that their solutions are compatible and conformant with OpenShift.

 2. Adding new images to the payload comes with significant overhead and cost.
 It is generally preferred to include tests in the same image as the component being tested whenever possible.

 ### Why do we need to run `make tests-ext-update`?